kusl/webheartbeat/pantheon.markdown

 ## For Webpage Title: Drupal Website URL: https://dev-idahodeveloper.pantheonsite.io:

-Total load time is 1.163 seconds
+Total load time is 25.321 seconds

-NaN% of CSS is unused, 0 total stylesheets
+8% of CSS is unused, 2 total stylesheets

 59% of JS is unused